JavaScript Remainder Operator

 In JavaScript, the remainder operator (%) is not the modulo operator.

-If you have been working with Python, you may find the % represents the modulo operator in this language.
+If you have been working with Python, you may find the % represents the modulo operator.
 However, this is not the case in JavaScript.

 To get a modulo in JavaScript, you use the following expression: